England made to work after posting massive total

-Pakistan v England: Abdullah Shafique and Imam-ul-Haq dig in in Rawalpindi
+Pakistan v England: Abdullah Shafique and Imam Ul-Haq dig in in Rawalpindi

 Last updated on .From the section Cricket